How to Store Stick Electrodes: With Tips for Home Welders

 - Provides additional elements to improve the weld metal.

 With poor handling, you can crack the flux and receive faulty welds as a result.
-Furthermore, if the damage is too much and small pieces chip off, the rods become unusable, and you will throw them away.
+Furthermore, if the damage is too much and small pieces chip off, the arc becomes too unusable, and you will throw the rods away.

-Humidity isn’t the only pollutant the flux material can absorb.
+Humidity isn’t the only pollutant.
 Dust, oil, and grease must not come in contact with the flux either.
-These pollutants will interfere with the shielding gases and find their way into the weld metals.
+These pollutants will interfere with the shielding gases and find their way into the weld metal.

 As a result, you will end up with several welding defects such as porosity or hydrogen embrittlement.

-What is the shelf-life of a welding electrode package?
+What is the shelf-life of a welding rod package?

-The self-life of a welding electrode package is the storage timespan from the production date until the electrodes will deliver high-quality professional welds.
+The self-life of a welding rod package is the storage timespan from the production date until the time that the electrodes can deliver high-quality professional welds.